 Other Duties.
 The contractor shall perform other appropriate duties as assigned in an office environment.

 Administrative Professional Services.
 Provide general administrative support for organizations to include formatting correspondence, reports, briefings and other content drafted by technical and management personnel; transmit documents and data files; provide general support for business meetings and other events; monitor contractor personnel matters, support travel planning and ensure contractor personnel data accuracy .
 Manage and track data call requests.
 Assist in providing illustration/graphics support that requires visual display/presentations/aids, including videos, beyond the normal capabilities of office personnel.
 Assist in providing strategic resource management and in planning Government operating resources; thus ensuring the program office's expertise level that commensurate with strategic goals.

 Preparation of Briefings and Other Documentation.
-The contractor shall prepare formal, official program documents and correspondence based on OUSD(AT&L) input and direction and maintains accountability of associated program files and records.
-The contractor shall assist in the development and coordination of appropriate responses, reports and legal requirements pertaining to OUSD(AT&L) projects.
+The contractor shall prepare formal, official program documents and correspondence and maintains accountability of associated program files and records.
+The contractor shall assist in the development and coordination of appropriate responses, reports and legal requirements.
 The contractor will provide these reports and summaries as prescribed in official DoD or other federal directives.